Skull and Bones of Hero the Elephant

 Maxine Johnson, president of the museum's board of directors, showed us around.
-She told us that the museum created a great exhibit on Lewis & Clark for their 2005 bicentennial, but that not a lot of people have seen it.
+She told us that the museum created a great exhibit for the Lewis and Clark bicentennial, but that not a lot of people saw it.
 They were probably too busy looking at the bullet-riddled skull of Hero.

 Hero was one in a long line of circus elephants, moved from town to town to entertain the locals.
 Unlike today, most of the population expected giant captive animals to provide a good show, and to behave themselves.

 Hero weighed almost five tons and was the main attraction of the Orton Circus.
 He was a well-behaved elephant.
 But on May 14, 1916, in Elkton, South Dakota, he went crazy.
 Some blamed a "bulling spell" (i.e., he was randy).
 Some thought that the cold and snowy weather made him mean.
 Or... it might have had something to do with his keeper, Henry Newton, who failed to dope Hero by feeding him rosin, which was a common practice at the time, and then tried to flog him after he bumped the water wagon.